-Participants in the program are provided with the skills and tools required to manage more complex projects in the workplace.
-This includes project scoping, work definitions and scheduling, resource and stakeholder management, costings and procurement, project implementation and closure.
+Participants in the program were provided with the skills and tools required to manage more complex projects in the workplace.
+This included project scoping, work definitions and scheduling, resource and stakeholder management, costings and procurement, project implementation and closure.

-This qualification provides a strategy for project leadership development, integrated with organisational strategic directions and goals.
-Important features of the qualification delivery are:
+This qualification provided a strategy for project leadership development, integrated with organisational strategic directions and goals.
+Important features of the qualification delivery were:

-- Assessment of competencies incorporates on-the-job activities, eg workplace projects;
+- Assessment of competencies incorporating on-the-job activities, eg workplace projects;

-- Nine full-day facilitated workshops are provided on-campus at 4-5 week intervals; and
+- Nine full-day facilitated workshops provided on-campus at 4-5 week intervals; and

 - Individual study between workshops of approximately 3 hours per week, or 10-15 hours per assessment activity.

-Support from participants’ line managers and project sponsors is an integral component for successful completion of the program.
+Support from participants’ line managers and project sponsors was an integral component for successful completion of the program.

-The Diploma of Project Management qualification requires the completion of 12 units, consisting of 8 core units and 4 elective units.
-The Flinders University program will offer the following units:
+The Diploma of Project Management qualification required the completion of 12 units, consisting of 8 core units and 4 elective units.
+The Flinders University program offered the following units: